vctrfrnndz/jquery-accordion/README.md

 **Events**

-`open:` fires when any accordion closes
+`open` fires when any accordion closes

-`close:` fires when any accordion opens
+`close` fires when any accordion opens

 **Sample Structure**